Brain-Development-and-Disorders-Lab/mars/website/docs/creating/Creating-Entities.md

 Created Entity is the parent / child of Target Entity
 ```

 **Attributes:** Attributes can be created and assigned to Entities.
-A Template Attribute can be utilized or a new Attribute can be created for that Entity.
-Attributes are explained in detail as part of the Metadatify [Terminology](../Terminology) and creating Template Attributes is discussed here: [Creating Templates](../creating/Creating-Templates).
+An existing Attribute can be utilized or a new Attribute can be created for that Entity.
+Attributes are explained in detail as part of the Metadatify [Terminology](../Terminology) and creating reusable Attributes is discussed here: [Creating Attributes](../creating/Creating-Attributes).

-If an AI model is configured, Metadatify can suggest a Template when creating a new Entity.
+If an AI model is configured, Metadatify can suggest an Attribute when creating a new Entity.
 After providing a name and description, an AI suggestion button will appear in the Attributes section.
-Clicking it will select the Template from your workspace library that best matches the entity you are describing.
+Clicking it will select the Attribute from your Workspace that best matches the Entity you are describing.